ML4BM-Lab/ELATUS/README.md

 # ELATUS: Elucidating biologically relevant lncRNA annotated transcripts using scRNA-seq

-This workflow is designed to, through droplet-based scRNA-seq, uncover functionally relevant lncRNAs that are only detected by Kallisto and missed by CellRanger.
+This workflow is designed to, through droplet-based scRNA-seq, not only retain highly-expressed lncRNAs robustly detected by Cell Ranger and Kallisto, but also uncover functionally relevant lncRNAs that are only detected by Kallisto.

 ## Installation
 Installation be performed with devtools.
 Some bioconductor packages will be requiered, and devtools will not automatically install them.
 Therefore, you will have to install them manually, for example: